netceteragroup/skele/packages/system/README.md

 * allow for application systems that offer ready-made functionality that can be altered and customized easily in a defined way, by means of
-  * allowing for better _separation of concerns_ by allowing the grouping together of related system behavior into separate coarse components -- called **subsystems**
+  * allowing for better _separation of concerns_ by allowing the grouping together of related system behavior into separate coarse components -- called **Units**
-  * allowing for defining loose coupled interfaces between the subsystems -- called **extensions**
+  * allowing for defining loose coupled interfaces between the Units -- called **extensions**

-Within the context of this framework, a **subsystem** is a collection of functions and methods that share a common _state_ often an aspect of which is external to the application written using the framework.
-More specifically, a subsystem is an object containing some state and functions.
+Within the context of this framework, a **Unit** is a collection of functions and methods that share a common _state_ often an aspect of which is external to the application written using the framework.
+More specifically, a Unit is an object containing some state and functions.

-An **extension slot** is a formal declaration of a behavior, related to a _subsystem_ that can be extended (by means of addition or override/replacement) by **dependent subsysyems**.
+An **extension slot** is a formal declaration of a behavior, related to a _Unit_ that can be extended (by means of addition or override/replacement) by **dependent Units**.

-Lastly, an **extension** is the addition / override that a a **dependent subsystem** contributes to another.
-The phrasef _subsystem A contributes an extension to subsystem B_ is also used to describe relationship.
+Lastly, an **extension** is the addition / override that a a **dependent Unit** contributes to another.
+The phrasef _Unit A contributes an extension to Unit B_ is also used to describe relationship.

 The framework is inspired by <https://github.com/stuartsierra/component> with the addition of an extension mechanism, which is inspired by work done withn <https://eclipse.org> and